noisiver/mod-progression/README.md

 * Build the server the same way you build AzerothCore.
 Specific steps included below
 * Use cmake to generate the project files
 * For Windows you compile the source using Visual Studio.
 For Linux, run make to compile the source
-* For Windows the config file is `/configs/modules/mod-progression.conf.dist`
+* For Windows the config file is `/configs/modules/mod_progression.conf.dist`
-* For Linux the config file is usually `/etc/modules/mod-progression.conf.dist`
+* For Linux the config file is usually `/etc/modules/mod_progression.conf.dist`
-* Make a copy of the config file and name it `mod-progression.conf`.
+* Make a copy of the config file and name it `mod_progression.conf`.
 This is the file that you edit the values of
 * Start the server like normal and the auto-updater will take care of the database imports

 # Note